BIGJRA/BIGJRA.github.io/reborn.md

 |Wishiwashi        |6  |
 |Seaking           |4  |

 Grab a *Revive*.
 This is another map in which we'll need to transform Mountain to Snowy Mountain.
 Do so.
-The next map has a different encounter table as well: Variation 7.

-**Upper Route 4 (Variation 7)**
+**Upper Route 4 (Snowy Mountain Field Map with Small Waterfall)**

 |Land (Morning)    |%  |Land (Day)        |%  |Land (Night)      |%  |
 |------------------|---|------------------|---|------------------|---|